16 Jan How to Lose Weight by Losing Stuff

 Relieve Stress Through a Minimalistic Lifestyle, and Succeed with Your Diet.

-Obesity is one of the major health threats of today.
-We know that it is killing us, yet we keep eating.
+Obesity is a major health threat today.
+We know that it is killing us, yet we keep stuffing ourselves with food.
 Why?

-I’m afraid that I do not have the solution to the current overweight epidemic.
+I’m afraid that I don’t know the reason for today’s insanely excessive eating.
 Instead, what I do know is how my eating improved after making one simple — yet unconventional — change: going minimalist.

 You have probably heard of the minimalist lifestyle, as it is trending right now.
 The Life-Changing Magic of Tidying Up has been a New York Times bestselling book for ages, and Minimalism is a popular documentary on Netflix.
 But that’s Japan and Hollywood.
 How can minimalism help us, and what relation does it have to healthy eating and weight loss?